mavryk-network/mavryk-taquito/README.md

 ### Running the website locally

 You may wish to contribute to the live code examples, this explains how to do that.
-Note that the Mavryk Taquito [website][4] is built using [Docusaurus][5].
+Note that the Mavryk Webmavryk [website][4] is built using [Docusaurus][5].

-To run the Taquito website in development mode locally, run the following commands from top-level:
+To run the Webmavryk website in development mode locally, run the following commands from top-level:

 * Run `npm clean-install`
-* Run `npm -w @mavrykdynamics/taquito-website start`
+* Run `npm -w @mavrykdynamics/webmavryk-website start`

 ## Contributions / Reporting Issues